-Revitalizing TMJ Therapy in South Daytona
+Revitalizing TMJ Therapy in Port Orange

 A lesser-known part of your overall oral health that many patients may not know by name is the TMJ.
 The TMJ (temporomandibular joints) can be felt right under the ears as you open and close your mouth, pressing against the skin.
 They may be small, but they have the enormous responsibility of connecting your lower jaw to the skull, helping you perform essential activities like eating and speaking.
 If this system is thrown off-balance, it can result in serious pain and stress for your overall health.

 Thankfully, the Water’s Edge Dental team can lend a helping hand with cases of TMJ disorder.
 Dr. Bannan performs thorough evaluations of the TMJ during regular dental exams and can recommend therapy when needed to help restore harmony to this essential system.
 To get started, all you need to do is schedule a consultation here in Port Orange, FL.

 TMJ disorder is a complex condition that can arise from several different sources.
 Some patients may experience this condition because of a traumatic facial injury, while others develop it over time due to habitual teeth grinding (bruxism) or a significantly misaligned bite.
 If you experience any of the following symptoms on a regular basis, we strongly encourage you to visit us for a screening: